 Strengths and Weaknesses

-The table below outlines the strengths and weaknesses of Energy Fuels Inc. (UUUU) and Uranium Royalty Corp.
-(UROY) based on their most recent data.
+The table below compares key strengths and weaknesses of Energy Fuels Inc. (UUUU) and Uranium Royalty Corp.
+(UROY) based on diversification, profitability, innovation, global presence, and market share using the most recent data.

 | Criterion | Energy Fuels Inc. (UUUU) | Uranium Royalty Corp.
 (UROY) |